THIS UNIT

 In this optional review lesson, students will review key terms and information from the unit in preparation for the unit one assessment.
 Students will be able to identify, explain, and compare significant information from the unit.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Warm-up and Exit Ticket In this printable **Warm-up / bell-ringer activity**, students will take a quick self-assessment regarding their test-taking abilities and ways in which they can prepare for success on the unit 1 test.
-In this **Exit Ticket**, Students will self-assess how they feel about their strengths and weaknesses going into the test and state one thing they can do to prepare for success.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticket on the back.
-Flash Cards These optional, printable flash cards provide a way for students to study and review important unit terms and their definitions and significance, focusing on the regions of Texas, their characteristics, and the American Indian tribes who lived in each area.
-Study Guide Students will complete the parts of the study guide to help them prepare for the test.
-The study guide includes a fill-in-the-blank key terms portion, geography and map labelling, and practice test questions based on the new STAAR item type questions on the 8th grade US History STAAR test. **Grade Level** work includes one short answer response question with a sentence stem to guide student responses, and fewer STAAR item type questions.
-Foundation Study Guide **Foundations level** work is an adapted version of the grade level work and includes multiple-choice options for the fill-in-the-blank portion, a sentence stem with multiple-choice options for the short answer response, and fewer STAAR item type questions with one answer option eliminated.
-Advanced Study Guide **Advanced level** work includes two short answer response questions as well as more practice questions based on new STAAR item types.
+Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Warm-up Exit Ticket In printable **Warm-up / bell-ringer activity**, students will take quick self-assessment regarding test-taking abilities ways can prepare success unit 1 test.
+In **Exit Ticket**, Students will self-assess feel strengths weaknesses going test state one thing can prepare success.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Flash Cards These optional, printable flash cards provide way students study review important unit terms definitions significance, focusing regions Texas, characteristics, American Indian tribes lived area.
+Study Guide Students will complete parts study guide help prepare test.
+The study guide includes fill-in-the-blank key terms portion, geography map labelling, practice test questions based new STAAR item type questions 8th grade US History STAAR test. **Grade Level** work includes one short answer response question sentence stem guide student responses, fewer STAAR item type questions.
+Foundation Study Guide **Foundations level** work adapted version grade level work includes multiple-choice options fill-in-the-blank portion, sentence stem multiple-choice options short answer response, fewer STAAR item type questions one answer option eliminated.
+Advanced Study Guide **Advanced level** work includes two short answer response questions well practice questions based new STAAR item types.

 Unit Plan # 11 45-60 min untlbs people ethnic groups american indians 72A 720B 78A 78B